bappasahabapi/HealthSync/ProjectCommands.md

 - 1: Response Formatting and Exception HandlingRes
     - `npm install http-status-codes` for avoid hardcoding
 - 2: Retrieving All Admin Data from the Database
-- 3: Implementing **Search/Filter** Functionality Using searchTerm Query
+- 3: fImplementing **Search/Filter** Functionality Using searchTerm Query